Capital Jewish Museum

 The ner tamid is easy to miss if you do not know what you are looking at.

-A Sefer Torah is not just a copy of the Torah.
+A Sefer Torah is more than a copy of the Torah.

-If parashah is the smaller section, sidra is the larger weekly portion.
+If parashah is the smaller section, sidra is the weekly portion in the public reading...

 A synagogue is often described as the Jewish equivalent of a church.